datavillage-me/dv-documentation/docs/user-manual/code-provider/create-algorithm/get-docker-template.md

----
-title: Get the Docker Image Example
----

-# Get the Docker Image Example
+# Get docker image example

 Datavillage is providing a cage-example github repository, this code will help you to quickly create your first algorithm.
 You don't have to modify anything in this algorithm to deploy it on the platform.
 Only the code to process the data is needed.

 The **cage-example** github repository contains: